Table of Contents

 The IRS notifies the payer to start withholding on interest or dividends because you have underreported interest or dividends on your income tax return.
 The IRS will do this only after it has mailed you four notices over at least a 210-day period.

-See Backup Withholding in chapter 1 of Publication 505 for more information.
+See Backup Withholding in chapter 1 of Pub.
+505 for more information.

-Estimated tax is the method used to pay tax on income that is not subject to withholding.
+Estimated tax is the method used to pay tax on income that isn't subject to withholding.
 This includes income from self-employment, interest, dividends, alimony, rent, gains from the sale of assets, prizes, and awards.
-You also may have to pay estimated tax if the amount of income tax being withheld from your salary, pension, or other income is not enough.
+You also may have to pay estimated tax if the amount of income tax being withheld from your salary, pension, or other income isn't enough.

 Estimated tax is used to pay both income tax and self-employment tax, as well as other taxes and amounts reported on your tax return.
-If you do not pay enough tax, either through withholding or estimated tax, or a combination of both, you may have to pay a penalty.
-If you do not pay enough by the due date of each payment period (see When To Pay Estimated Tax , later), you may be charged a penalty even if you are due a refund when you file your tax return.
-For information on when the penalty applies, see Underpayment Penalty for 2014 at the end of this chapter.
+If you don't pay enough tax, either through withholding or estimated tax, or a combination of both, you may have to pay a penalty.
+If you don't pay enough by the due date of each payment period (see When To Pay Estimated Tax , later), you may be charged a penalty even if you are due a refund when you file your tax return.
+For information on when the penalty applies, see Underpayment Penalty for 2015 at the end of this chapter.

 You were a U.S. citizen or resident alien for the whole year.